powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 #### _Transformer Data_

-The _Transformer Data_ block defines two winding and three winding transformers.
-Two winding transformer have four line records, while three winding transformer have five line records.
-A `0` value in the field `K` of the _Transformer Data_ record first line is used to indicate that is a two winding transformer, otherwise is considered a three winding transformer.
+The _Transformer Data_ block defines two windings and three windings transformers.
+Two windings transformers have four line records, while three winding transformers have five line records.
+A `0` value in the field `K` of the _Transformer Data_ record first line is used to indicate that is a two windings transformer, otherwise is considered a three windings transformer.

-PSS@E two winding records are mapped to two winding transformers in the PowSyBl grid model.
+PSS@E two windings transformer records are mapped to two windings transformers in the PowSyBl grid model.
 They are associated with corresponding voltage levels inside the same substation and defined with the following attributes:

 - **Id** according to the pattern `T-<n>-<m>-<p>` where `n` represents the PSS®E bus `1` number (field `I` in the _Transformer Data_ record), `m` represents the bus `2` number (field `J` in the _Transformer Data_ record) and `p` is the circuit identifier (field `CKT` in the _Transformer Data_ record).
 - **ConnectableBus1** PowSyBl bus identifier assigned to the PSS®E bus `1` number (field `I` in the _Transformer Data_ record).